videoturingtest/VIPlatform/README.md

 python3 predict.py
 ```
 ### SNU_High
-The SNU_High docker container provides answers to VTT questions which are classified with a high level of difficulty.
+The SNU_High docker container provides answers to VI questions which are classified with a high level of difficulty.
 In order to login to this docker container, run:
 ```console
 ./container_login.sh snu_vqa